Quantum information: Von Neumann entropy

 Von Neumann entropy plays a role in quantum information similar to the role Shannon entropy plays in classical information.

 Applications

 Quantum communication

+A quantum optical ground station on a mountain near Innsbruck.

 Quantum communication is one of the applications of quantum physics and quantum information.
 There are some famous theorems such as the no-cloning theorem that illustrate some important properties in quantum communication.
 Dense coding and quantum teleportation are also applications of quantum communication.
 They are two opposite ways to communicate using qubits.
 While teleportation transfers one qubit from Alice and Bob by communicating two classical bits under the assumption that Alice and Bob have a pre-shared Bell state, dense coding transfers two classical bits from Alice to Bob by using one qubit, again under the same assumption, that Alice and Bob have a pre-shared Bell state.

 Quantum key distribution

 One of the best known applications of quantum cryptography is quantum key distribution which provide a theoretical solution to the security issue of a classical key.
 The advantage of quantum key distribution is that it is impossible to copy a quantum key because of the no-cloning theorem.
 If someone tries to read encoded data, the quantum state being transmitted will change.
 This could be used to detect eavesdropping.